SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Cisco Umbrella has detected a malicious traffic categorized as malware, phishing or adware.

     - **Effort:** intermediate

+??? abstract "Defender for O365 High Severity AIR Alert"

+    Microsoft Defender for Office 365 includes the capability to run Automated investigation and response (AIR) actions.
+This rule detects when a High severity alert triggers an automated investigation, such as when a potentially malicious URL click was detected, or when a user is restricted from sending email.

+    - **Effort:** elementary

+??? abstract "Defender for O365 Low Severity AIR Alert Handled Automatically"

+    Microsoft Defender for Office 365 includes the capability to run Automated investigation and response (AIR) actions.
+This rule detects when a Low or Informational severity alert triggered an automated investigation, and remediation was conducted automatically.
+Low and Informational alerts include when an email is reported by a user, or when a malicious email is removed after delivery.

+    - **Effort:** advanced

+??? abstract "Defender for O365 Low Severity AIR Alert Requires Action"

+    Microsoft Defender for Office 365 includes the capability to run Automated investigation and response (AIR) actions.
+This rule detects when a Low or Informational severity alert triggered an automated investigation, and remediation actions need to be approved or conducted.
+Low and Informational alerts include when an email is reported by a user, or when a malicious email is removed after delivery.

+    - **Effort:** intermediate

+??? abstract "Defender for O365 Medium Severity AIR Alert"

+    Microsoft Defender for Office 365 includes the capability to run Automated investigation and response (AIR) actions.
+This rule detects when a Medium severity alert triggers an automated investigation, such as when suspicious email sending patterns are detected from an account.

+    - **Effort:** elementary

 ??? abstract "Download Files From Non-Legitimate TLDs"